Folken2/mcp-crawl4ai-rag/README.md

 2. Create your own lifespan function to add your own dependencies
 3. Modify the `utils.py` file for any helper functions you need
 4. Extend the crawling capabilities by adding more specialized crawlers
+5. Use the safety, persistence, and adaptive strategy modules for consistent behavior